 Yoga becomes an experience of Union.

--From the afterword of Serpent in the Wilderness, my forthcoming monograph with Kehrer Verlag, to be published in Spring of 2018.
+-From the afterword of Serpent in the Wilderness, my forthcoming monograph published by Kehrer Verlag, available early Spring of 2018.